Evaluation Schema

 Go to page

-This section is more focused on teachers, learners, and IT staff (Chan, 2023).
+This section is focused on teachers, learners, and IT staff.
 Here we consider ethical issues related to training and providing support for teachers, trainers, staff and students regarding AI.
-Providing this training allows the centre to ensure human agency and oversight when using AI, to promote AI literacy thus empowering both teachers and learners, to foster democratic participation in educational policy planning and AI practices and finally, to support equity and accountability.
+Providing this training allows the centre to ensure human agency and oversight when using AI, to promote AI literacy, thus empowering both teachers and learners, to foster democratic participation in educational policy planning and AI practices and finally, to support equity and accountability.

 Go to page

-This section is more relevant to the centre’s senior management and IT staff or AI providers/developers collaborating with the centre to provide AI tools.
-Key issues such as adherence to relevant regional/national/european policies and legislation, issues of privacy and data protection, technical robustness and safety, transparency and accountability, diversity, non-discrimination, fairness and equity are addressed in this section.
+This section is relevant to the centre’s senior management and IT staff or AI providers/developers collaborating with the centre to provide AI tools.
+Key issues such as adherence to relevant regional/national/European policies and legislation, issues of privacy and data protection, transparency and accountability, diversity, non-discrimination, fairness and equity are addressed in this section.
 As readers will note, some of the issues such as adherence to relevant legislation and data protection laws are straightforward to address when laws are already in place but other issues such as non-discrimination and fairness can be more complex.
-However, the goal of this and the following sections is to simplify the main ideas behind these concepts and provide some indications as to what individuals and centres should consider in order to act in the best interest of their students and employees based on the information they have and current policy.
+These sections aim to distill the core concepts and provide guidance for institutions and individuals on how to best serve their students and staff, taking into account available information and current policies.

 9.